iminfinity/iminfinity/README.md

 🔭 I’m currently working on [Bodega](https://bodega-react.netlify.app)
 🌱 I’m currently learning react-spring
 📫 How to reach me: suwarna.22.thapa@gmail.com
-⚡ Fun fact: I can cut cards with one hand
+⚡ Fun fact: I can shuffle a deck of cards with one hand
 <!--
 **iminfinity/iminfinity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.